maddie480/RandomStuffWebsite/README.md

 - `version` is the Everest version number.
 - `branch` is either `dev`, `beta` or `stable`.
 Other branches might be created to test specific features in the future.
+- `isNative` indicates whether this is a .NET Core build.
+Native builds (using .NET Core) are currently experimental, but non-native builds (.NET Framework) will be deprecated in the future.
 - `mainDownload` is the download for use by Everest to install an update.
 - `mainFileSize` is the size of the `mainDownload` file, in bytes.
 - `date` is the date at which the version was published, in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.